 - Configure a risk-based methodology consisting of severity tiers, which will incorporate the necessary requirements to implement AI successfully.

 - Formalize a well-defined project oversight and change management framework around AI systems.

 - Improve data quality programs to profile input data and strengthen data governance (i.e., embed data requirements and a rigorous data monitoring process).

 - Build a data warehouse for all performance monitoring and testing data.
 This will allow an AI tool to easily input and manage the data repository once the structure is built.

 - Configure application resiliency controls, detailed business-continuity planning and disaster recovery.

-- Track and aggregate monitoring in centralised warehouses and align to issue and change management programmes.
+- Track and aggregate monitoring in centralized warehouses and align to issue and change management programs.